Undergraduate Biochemistry Faculty Advisors

-Undergraduate Biology advisors help freshman, sophomore, and transfer students with the transition to Stony Brook University undergraduate biology courses.
-Assists students with BIO course scheduling issues such as course wait lists, permission to register, and BIOLOGY course retake permission.
+Division of Undergraduate Biology Advisors help freshman, sophomore, and transfer students with the transition to Stony Brook University undergraduate biology courses.
+Assists all Biochemistry majors with BIO course scheduling issues such as course wait lists, permission to register, and BIOLOGY course retake permission.

 Academic and transfer advising office provides advising for transfer students and Sophomores and above.
 The advisors provide overall communication to Stony Brook undergraduates about academic advising and the evaluation of transfer credits for general education requirements.
 Helps students develop their academic plans for graduation and works with students in academic difficulty.
 Evaluates transfer credits and serves as a central communicator regarding academic deadlines, policies, and events to all undergraduate.

-Career Center helps students identify their strengths and interests and turn majors into careers.
+Career Center advisors help students identify their strengths and interests and turn majors into careers.
 Assists students with preparation of resumes, cover letters, e-Portfolios, interviewing experience, internships, co-ops, and community service opportunities.
 Provides advise on establishing professional connections with employers, networks, alumni, diversity groups, and others who can help.